-Where appropriate, we will discuss any concerns about a child with the child's parents.
+Where appropriate, we will discuss any concerns about a learner with the learner's parents.
 The DSL will normally do this in the event of a suspicion or disclosure.

 Other staff will only talk to parents about any such concerns following consultation with the DSL.